More riptides, more rescues at Old Orchard Beach

-OLD ORCHARD BEACH, Maine (AP) — Dangerous riptides made another appearance on the Maine coast, and lifeguard kept busy rescuing swimmers.
+OLD ORCHARD BEACH, Maine (AP) — Dangerous riptides made another appearance on the Maine coast, keeping lifeguards busy with rescuing swimmers.

 All told, lifeguards rescued 10 swimmers Monday at Old Orchard Beach, the head lifeguard told WGME-TV.